k2view-academy/K2View-Academy/articles/26_fabric_security/03_fabric_LUI_encryption.md

 > the MicroDB is stored encrypted in the cache as well.

-Although ENTITY_ENCRYPTION_MODE is set to ON_SAVE by default, the user must set the **Enable Data Encryption** field in LU schema properties to **True**, as otherwise the LU will not be encrypted.
+Although ENTITY_ENCRYPTION_MODE is set to ON_SAVE by default, the user must set the **Enable Data Encryption** field in the LU schema properties to **True**, as otherwise the LU will not be encrypted.

 ## Partial LUI Encryption